sinimimi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #7.
 Creating a script that creates a new gloabl variable
 #8.
 A script that adds a value with what is stored in the environmental variable
 #9.
 A script that prints out the result of power and divide
+#10.
+Creating a script that does the power of a number